 First off, you will need to format your resume in the Canadian style.
 This means tailoring your resume to fit the job description for each application.

 Using the exact language used in the job ad is also important.
 Most employers use applicant tracking systems to read resumes.
 This tool helps them look for the top candidates based on certain key words.

-To find job opportunities, you will need to learn ways to tap the "hidden job market" and expand your network.
+To find job opportunities, you will need to learn how to tap the "hidden job market" and expand your network.
 Activities like volunteering and conducting informational interviews will help you with this.

 Having digital skills is also essential in this process.
-Aside from knowing how to use basic computer software to create your resume and cover letter, you will also use the internet extensively when searching for job openings, applying, and even attending job interviews which are done via video conferencing lately due to the pandemic.
+Aside from knowing how to use basic computer software to create your resume and cover letter, you will also be uing the internet extensively when searching for job openings, applying, and even attending job interviews which may be done via video conferencing.